 What to Do if You Get Phished:

 - Confirm with your title company or escrow attorney.

 Request a transaction receipt to confirm that the transaction was authentic.

 - Contact your bank to cancel a wire transfer.

-Upon discovering that your money went to the wrong account, call your bank immediately to open a request for recalling the wire.
+Upon discovering that your money went to the wrong account, call your bank immediately to recall the transfer.

 - File a complaint with your local FBI and state Attorney General Office.

-- Report the phishing scam to the FTC.
+- Report the phishing scam to the Federal Trade Commission.

-The FTC may be able to work with you on getting the situation resolved and possibly returning the money lost to you.
+The FTC may be able to work with you on getting the situation resolved and possibly return the money lost to you.